 - Staple line leak

 The main risk of late complication associated with this procedure is heartburn/reflux oesophagitis.

 The procedure is performed laparoscopically (key-hole surgery) under general anaesthesia.
 The surgeon makes 5 small incisions in the abdominal wall through which a camera and surgical instruments can be inserted into.
 About 75-80% of the stomach is removed by a stapling/cutting device to create a thin tube-shaped stomach.
 If there is weakness in the diaphragmatic muscles around the top of the stomach or herniation of part of the stomach into the chest, this will be corrected and repaired during the same operation tom prevent heartburn/reflux.
 The resected stomach is then removed via one of the key-hole incisions at the end of the procedure.

 Post-operative care for Gastric Sleeve

-After the surgery, you will likely be staying in the hospital for about 3-4 days.
+After the surgery, you will likely be staying in the hospital for about 2-4 days.
 Your doctor will prescribe pain-killers and anti-nausea medications to keep you comfortable following the procedure.
 Your nurse will help you to move at the earliest after the surgery to prevent blood clots, respiratory problems and bedsores.
-The swelling in your stomach after the operation can make it difficult to drink which is a normal process.
-However, it is important to remember to sip water throughout the day to avoid dehydration (especially in the first 1-2 weeks).
+The swelling in your stomach after the operation can make it difficult to drink in the first few days which is a normal process.
+However, it is important to remember to sip on fluids throughout the day to avoid dehydration (especially in the first 1-2 weeks).

-You will be kept on a liquid diet for the first 2 weeks post-op and then transition to a puree diet and then a soft diet every 2 weeks afterward.
+You will be kept on a liquid diet for the first 2 weeks post-op and then transition to puree diet and then soft diet at every 2 weeks afterwards.
 Your surgeon or dietician will give you a specific diet plan and instructions to follow after the surgery.
 You will be advised to take medication to reduce the amount of acid produced by your stomach for the first 3 months.
 You will also need to start taking multi-vitamins which will continue for life.